By

 The aperture ring moves seamless between f/2.8-f/32, and can be locked at any full stop setting.
 This is a great feature, while it allows for a focus while full open, and quickly closed down to the locked position, without the need to check visually.

-2 thoughts on “Das Objektiv, Meyer-Optik Görlitz Orestor 2.8 135mm (3)”
+2 responses to “Das Objektiv, Meyer-Optik Görlitz Orestor 2.8 135mm (3)”